-The primary aim of this study is to investigate the impact of age and gender differences on student drug involvement.
-Specifically, the study was to:
+The primary aim of this study is to investigate the impact of age and gender differences on student

-- 1. To identify the specific age with high rate of drug involvement among undergraduate students - 2.
-To analyze how gender differences influence undergraduate student drug involvement
+1. To identify the specific age with high rate of drug involvement among undergraduate students

+2. To analyze how gender differences influence undergraduate student drug involvement